 I love a good mushroom pickle.
-If I feel like it, or if I think the species would take particularly well to it, I may go with a different flavor profile than the pickled mushroom conserve I usually make by the gallon.
-These enoki preserved in a pickle liquid made with fish sauce are a good example, and they may be the condiment your noodle bowl didn’t know it needed.
+If I feel like it, or if I think the species would take particularly well to it, I may go with a different flavor profile than the Wild Mushroom Conserve (Pickled Mushrooms) I usually make by the gallon.\

 I love fish sauce and umami, salty sauces, they're a great way to help steer the flavors of something in a specific direction.
 For example, here I'm using typical fish sauce (I love Red Boat) but if I wanted to use these enoki pickles as, say, a garnish for dried capellini, with garlic, fresh herbs, white wine, wild greens and all the trimmings, I might reach for Italian colatura instead.